How Do You Know If You Can Trust A Medical Malpractice Attorney in DC?

 - Interview - no short cuts here.
 Once you're satisfied that the medical malpractice lawyer has the right experience, credentials, evaluation process and certification, you still have to meet with the lawyer and make sure its the right fit for you and your family.

-We can't guarantee we're the best medical malpractice lawyers for you and your family but we guarantee you will learn a lot just by meeting with us and discussing what happened.
+We won't know if we are the best fit for you and your family until we meet you and review your medical records, but we guarantee you will learn a lot just by meeting with us and discussing what happened.
 Making the right choice on a lawyer to help you and your family is critical and you don't want to make a mistake that could really cost you by hiring a lawyer who isn't right for you.

 Call us today at (202) 393 - 3320 to talk about your situation.
-Anyone who answers the phone - and yes it will be a live person sitting in our Washington, D.C. offices - can help get you started.
+Just give us a call and we can help get you started.